ulflulfl/homeautomation/esphome/ESP_init.md

 You can CLOSE the dialog.

 From here you can connect ESPHome to the ESP using WiFi.
-The USB cable is now only needed for power supply or if you need to reinitialise the ESP if some configuration went real bad.
+The USB cable is now only needed for power supply or if you need to reinitialize the ESP if some configuration went real bad.

 ## ESPHome